hzanoli/UUComputingDocs/README.md

 ROOT is the software tool that we use to make histograms and to store and plot event data and other data, using so-called 'Trees' or 'Ntuples'
    * [ROOT webpage](https://root.cern.ch)

+The published form of this web site is at: https://uugrasp.github.io/UUComputingDocs/